 On an Adriatic Cruise, the Venetian Republic Extends Well Beyond Venice

 Venice is a gondola ride through shadowy canals.
-Venice is sculpted glass from Murano, pigeons in St. Mark’s Square, and it’s getting lost happily along twisting corridors.
+Venice is sculpted glass from Murano, pigeons in St. Mark’s Square andgetting lost happily along twisting corridors.

-Improbably crafted from a swampy archipelago in an Adriatic lagoon, this spectacularly beautiful accident was once even greater, when the Republic of Venice was the trading hub bridging Asia and Europe.
-While no one can argue against another sojourn in La Serenissima, the Adriatic invites us to discover Venice beyond the Grand Canal, the Venice that spilled across most of the eastern Adriatic coastline, through the Ionian Islands, and on to Crete, Cyprus and even — briefly — Crimea.
+Improbably crafted from a swampy archipelago in an Adriatic lagoon, this beautiful accident was once even greater, when the Republic of Venice was the trading hub bridging Asia and Europe.
+No one can argue against another sojourn in La Serenissima, the Adriatic invites us to discover Venice beyond the Grand Canal, the Venice that spilled across most of the eastern Adriatic coastline, through the Ionian Islands and on to Crete.

 “Venice is in every town along the Dalmatian coast,” says Dino Ivančić, a professor, historian and guide, based in Split, Croatia.
 “They were here 400 years — it’s not easy to erase them!”